fishcakez/sbroker/README.md

 However with `RelativeTime` the group of workers can continuously monitor the queue congestion and pre-emptively create a worker before the empty worker queue situation occurs.
-One approach is to try to maintain a `RelativeTime` above a certain value by creating a worker every time it is below this value.
+One approach is to try to maintain a `RelativeTime` above a certain value by creating a worker every time it is below a certain value.
 Effectively trying to keep the worker queue slightly slow so the client queue is always fast.
 This is an extension of the previous approach where a worker was created when the `RelativeTime` is less than or equal to `0`.
-For example, create a worker when workers are waiting less than `100` milliseconds, i.e. `RelativeTime < 100` milliseconds.
+For example, create a worker when workers send a request less than `100` milliseconds before clients send a request, i.e. `RelativeTime < 100` milliseconds.
 See `sregulator` and `sregulator_relative_valve` for more information.

 If the `SojournTime` is used to gauge queue congestion in the worker's queue, the same issue occurs in the workers as the clients: unable to distinguish